Skip to content

 Leaving Germany in retirement

-Do you dream of retiring to sunny climates and enjoying a relaxed lifestyle?
-Have you always considered Panama, Thailand, or Portugal attractive destinations? – Then you are lucky because you can have your German pension transferred abroad.
+Do you dream of moving to the sun in your old age and enjoying a relaxed lifestyle?
+Panama, Thailand or Portugal have always been attractive destinations for you? – Then rejoice, because in principle you can have your German pension transferred abroad.

-Relocating as a pensioner can be a great way to make your dream come true.
-This blog article will look at the essential aspects of emigrating as a retiree, from the most popular destinations to the opportunities available to retirees abroad, to the challenges you may face.
-Let’s work together to find out if retiring abroad is right for you.
+Emigrating as a pensioner can be a great way to fulfill a dream.
+However, there are a few things to consider before taking this step.
+In this blog post, we will look at the most important aspects of emigrating as a retiree, from the most popular destinations to the opportunities retirees have abroad and the challenges you may face.
+Let’s find out together if emigrating in retirement is right for you.

 👉 Are you planning to move from Germany?
 We are your contact!
 With us, you can deregister from Germany online.
 We can also help you with other things related to resettling 🌍 – Take a look at our services & download our free checklist!

-Since 2014 we have been helping people deregister from Germany and prepare to move abroad.
-We know what is important and which points are easily forgotten. ✈️
+For over 9 years, we have been helping people overcome bureaucratic hurdles and prepare for leaving Germany.
+We know what is important and which points are often forgotten. ✈️🌍

 I would like to receive the free checklist and accept the privacy policy.
-If you do not want to receive any more emails from us, you can unsubscribe at any time
+If you no longer want to receive emails from us, you can unsubscribe at any time.

-Why do many retired people in Germany think about resettling?
+Why do many retired people in Germany think about relocating?

 Auswandern als Rentner

-Are you wondering why so many German retirees are thinking about emigrating?
-Some of the most common reasons are the need for adventure and change, the search for a more pleasant climate, the opportunity to enjoy a higher standard of living with less money, and the chance to get to know the culture and people of other countries.
+Why do many German retirees and pensioners think about going abroad?
+Some of the most common reasons are the need for adventure and variety, the search for a more pleasant climate, the opportunity to enjoy a higher standard of living with less money and the chance to get to know the culture and people of other countries.

-The number of retirees transferring their pensions abroad has increased.
-According to the Pensions Atlas of the German Pension Insurance, there will be around 248,000 pensioners in 2020.
-This is a new record for emigration – an increase of about 20 percent compared to 2010.
+The number of pensioners transferring their pension abroad is increasing.
+In 2020, there will be around 248,000 pensioners, according to the pension atlas published by Deutsche Rentenversicherung.
+This is a new record figure – an increase of around 20 percent compared to 2010.

-Since the pandemic, rising inflation and recession, the war in Ukraine, and so on, more and more people of all ages are considering emigrating.
-Want to know the most popular destinations and the most common reasons for German emigrants?
-We have summarised them in this article: Reasons why people leave Germany.
+Since the pandemic, rising inflation and recession, the war in Ukraine and the like, even more people of all ages are thinking about emigrating.
+What are the most popular destination countries and the most common reasons for German emigrants?
+We have summarized them for you in this article: Reasons why people leave Germany.

-We have also written a blog post on the topic of “Where to move: The best countries for expats“.
+We have also written a blog post on the topic of “Where to move: The most expat friendly countries in 2024“.

 In the following section, I will focus specifically on why pensioners leave Germany to spend their retirement abroad.